AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

 >[!NOTE]
 >
 >The same code must be deployed to all environments.
-This is needed in order to ensure a level of confidence validations on the stage environment are also in production.
+This code is needed to ensure a level of confidence validations on the stage environment are also in production.
 For more information, see the section on [Runmodes](/help/implementing/deploying/overview.md#runmodes).

 ### Content Packages